sanger-cellular-informatics/Targeton-Designer/README.md

 ### iPCRess Standard Input File
 Standard file format input for iPCRess.
 If you wish to use iPCRess as a standalone, use this file format.
-Otherwise point iPCRess at the Primer3 output CSV.
+Otherwise, point iPCRess at the Primer3 output CSV.
 Space separated text file containing name, left & right primer, minimum & maximum amplicon lengths.

 | name | left | right | min_amplicon_len | max_amplicon_len |